 In this post I delve into the world of dark tourism.
 I describe 10 popular dark tourism destinations from around the world.

-Finding myself with some enforced indoor time this Spring, I discovered the Netflix series Dark Tourist.
+Finding myself with some enforced indoor time during the pandemic, I discovered the Netflix series Dark Tourist.
 It came recommended by fellow bloggers, so I had to see what all the fuss was about.

 The Louis Thereaux-esque host travels the world in search of locations fitting the bill of dark tourism.
 That is to say, sites that are typically associated with death and tragedy.